Ranajoy01/Map_3_Path_to_silicon_RISC_V_SoC_Tapeout_game/Level_1/readme.md

 :zap: Instruction execution is observed.

-:zap: High level programming language is used for behavioral modeling.
+:zap: High level programming language is used for behavioral modeling (algorithmic behaviour).

-:zap: Untimed behaviour.
+:zap: Untimed behaviour (not cycle accurate).

 :zap: Abstract variable instead of registers.